 Vertical Stack or Grid

-Much like the horizontal grid, the tiles are laid centered on top of and next to each, this time vertically, other so that the grout lines are continuous, again creating an effect that looks like an organized continuous grid.
+Much like the horizontal grid, the tiles are laid centered on top of and next to each other, this time vertically, so that the grout lines are continuous, again creating an effect that looks like an organized grid.

-Technically speaking, “Offset” and “Stagger” are not single patterns in and of themselves, but instead are concepts that help us describe different patterns.
-The terms “Stagger” and “Offset” refer to the extent to which tiles are laid uncentered on top of one another.
-If two tiles of the same size are laid so that 20% of the top tile extends beyond the side border of the bottom tile, than the two tiles are said to have been laid with a 20% offset.
+Technically speaking, “offset” and “stagger” are not single patterns in and of themselves, but instead are concepts that describe different patterns.
+The terms “stagger” and “offset” refer to the extent to which tiles are laid uncentered on top of one another.
+If two tiles of the same size are laid so that 20% of the top tile extends beyond the side border of the bottom tile, then the two tiles are said to have been laid with a 20% offset.

 The Brick pattern is achieved when we use a 50% offset or stagger.

-In this offset patter, the tiles are laid uncentered by 33%, or 1/3 of the length of the tile.
+In this offset pattern, the tiles are laid uncentered by 33%, or 1/3 of the length of the tile.